Motorola Atrix 4G

 The Motorola Atrix 4G (also known as the MB860, ME860 in Asia, or MB861 in Korea) is an Android-based smartphone developed by Motorola, introduced at CES 2011 along with the Motorola Xoom, Motorola Droid Bionic, and Motorola Cliq 2 on January 5, 2011.
-It was made available in the first quarter of 2011.
+It was made available in the first quarter of 2011, and was the first Motorola smartphone released after the original company's split into Motorola Mobility and Solutions.

 The Atrix 4G uses a NVIDIA Tegra 2 processor, and was the first Android smartphone with 1 gigabyte of RAM, a fingerprint sensor, and a quarter-HD PenTile display with 24-bit graphics.
 It is also the second dual-core smartphone after the LG Optimus 2X.